-You have two (2) academic days from the date of receipt of the decision letter.
-The date of receipt is defined as the date on which the notification letter was delivered to your physical mailbox or to your student e-mail in box.
+You have five (5) business days from the date of receipt of the decision letter.
+The date of receipt is defined as the date on which the notification letter was delivered to your physical mailbox or to your student e-mail.

 Who determines sanctions?